AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/redis-service-configuration.md

 ## Pre-load keys

-To reuse data between pages, preload it by listing the keys you want to be preloaded in the `.magento.env.yaml` configuration file.
+To reuse data between pages, list the keys for preload in the `.magento.env.yaml` configuration file.

 ```yaml
 stage: